Minecraft: Sales

-Cultural impact
+On 25 February 2014, the game reached 100 million registered users across all platforms.
+In June 2016, total cross-platform sales reached 100 million units, and by October 2018 that figure had grown to 154 million copies.
+In May 2019, on the tenth anniversary of the game's release, total sales surpassed 176 million copies, making Minecraft the best-selling video game of all time.
+By 2023, total sales had exceeded 300 million copies, and as of May 2026, the figure stood at over 400 million.
+In January 2020, Minecraft was reported to be the best-selling new intellectual property of the 2010s in the United Kingdom by units, though Destiny surpassed it in that market by revenue.
+By September 2019, all versions of the game combined had over 112 million monthly active players.
+In May 2020, on the game's eleventh anniversary, Mojang announced that Minecraft had surpassed 200 million copies sold across platforms, with over 126 million monthly active players.
+By April 2021, the monthly active user count had risen further to 140 million.

+Legacy

-In September 2019, The Guardian classified Minecraft as the best video game of the 21st century to date, and in November 2019, Polygon called the game the "most important game of the decade" in its 2010s "decade in review".
+In September 2019, The Guardian classified Minecraft as the best video game of the 21st century to date, and in November 2019, Polygon called it the "most important game of the decade" in its 2010s "decade in review".
 In June 2020, Minecraft was inducted into the World Video Game Hall of Fame.
 Minecraft is recognized as one of the first successful games to use an early access model to draw in sales prior to its full release version to help fund development.
 As Minecraft helped to bolster indie game development in the early 2010s, it also helped to popularize the use of the early access model in indie game development.

 Jordan Maron (known professionally as "CaptainSparklez") is known for his musical Minecraft parodies of popular songs.

 Social media sites such as YouTube, Facebook, and Reddit have played a significant role in popularizing Minecraft.
 Research conducted by the Annenberg School for Communication at the University of Pennsylvania showed that one-third of Minecraft players learned about the game via Internet videos.
 In 2010, Minecraft-related videos began to gain influence on YouTube, often made by commentators.
 The videos usually contain screen-capture footage of the game and voice-overs.
 Common coverage in the videos includes creations made by players, walkthroughs of various tasks, and parodies of works in popular culture.
 By May 2012, over four million Minecraft-related YouTube videos had been uploaded.
 The game would go on to be a prominent fixture within YouTube's gaming scene during the entire 2010s; in 2014, it was the second-most searched term on the entire platform.
 By 2018, it was still YouTube's biggest game globally.